triton-inference-server/server/docs/client.rst

 also contain the built client Python examples that you can learn more about in :ref:`section-client-examples`.
 At this time the Windows build does not include the C++ examples.

+The MSBuild.exe may need to be invoked twice for a successfull build.

 .. build-client-end-marker-do-not-remove